Agent-0808/BA-Modding-Toolkit/README.md

 bamt-cli env
 ```

+> [!NOTE]
-> Note: Due to the technical limitation of the `Tap` library, the compiled binary file cannot display parameter variable annotations.
+> Due to the technical limitation of the `Tap` library, the compiled binary file cannot display parameter variable annotations.
 When running the source code, the parameter variable annotations will be displayed in the help information.

 Check the [CLI Usage](https://github.com/Agent-0808/BA-Modding-Toolkit/wiki/CLI-Usage-&-Arguments) Page for Complete Usage Instructions.